ZevEisenberg/mergesort.github.io/others-writing.md

 ---
 layout: about
-title: Writing That Has Me Thinking
+title: Other's Writing That Has Me Thinking
 menu: true
 order: 4
 ---